-Yay!
-You are over half way!
-For some it may have felt like a bit of a marathon and for others the past 20 weeks have flown by.
+Have you reached the halfway point in your pregnancy yet?
+For some it may have felt like a bit of a marathon and for others, the past 20 weeks may have flown by.
 Whichever camp you are in, your mind may now be turning to the safe arrival of your baby and the weeks that are ahead.

 Firstly, you do not have to attend antenatal classes.
-Some of us are quite confident that “What will be, will be” and that with the support of friends and family you will be just fine.
-You will find lots of really helpful articles right here at HiPP UK, from what to pack in your bag to top tips for to how and when to bath your baby.
+Some of us are quite confident that “What will be, will be” and that with the support of friends and family, we will be just fine.
+You will find lots of helpful articles right here at HiPP UK, from what to pack in your hospital bag to top tips on bathing your baby.
 So, if classes aren’t for you, grab yourself a cuppa and have a read through our many expert articles.

-The aim of any antenatal class should be to bring you evidence based information in a non-biased way and be delivered by someone with a wealth of experience of all the variety that childbirth can present.
+The aim of any antenatal class should be to bring you evidence-based information in a non-biased way and should be delivered by someone with a wealth of experience in childbirth.

-A good antenatal course will cover: labour & birth, infant feeding and practical parenting.
+A good antenatal course will cover: labour and birth, infant feeding and practical parenting.